victronenergy/dbus-spy/README.md

 ## Some ceveats

-* There is an issue with some of the python services that do not fully conform with the Victron
+* There is an issue with some of the services that do not fully conform with the Victron
-  standard: they will no supply a dictionary of all values when a GetValue method is called on the root element (the localsettings application which provided com.victronenergy.settings is the most important one.
-This makes initialization of the propertylist very slow.
-If you need to access such a service, use the --introspect option on startup.
+  standard: they will no supply a dictionary of all values when a GetValue method is called on the root element.
+The content if these services will not be shown.
 * The application is written in C++ and uses the QT framework for D-Bus communication.
 However, the GUI is done using ncurses.
 The reason for this odd combination is that dbus-spy started as a QT+QML application running on PC linux.
 Someday I decided that being able to run the application